 Since 2014, the average cost of solar PV panels has dropped nearly 70%.
 Markets for solar energy are maturing rapidly around the country since solar electricity is now economically competitive with conventional energy sources in most states.

-Increased solar energy deployment offers myriad benefits for the United States.
-Solar’s abundance and potential throughout the United States is staggering: PV panels on just 0.6% of the nation’s total land area could supply enough electricity to power the entire United States.4 PV can also be installed on rooftops with essentially no land use impacts.
-Concentrating solar-thermal power (CSP) is the other method for capturing energy from the sun, and seven southwestern states have the technical potential and land area to site enough CSP to supply more than four times the current U.S. annual electricity demand.
+Solar’s abundance and potential throughout the United States is staggering: PV panels on just 22,000 square miles of the nation’s total land area – about the size of Lake Michigan – could supply enough electricity to power the entire United States.
+Solar panels can also be installed on rooftops with essentially no land use impacts, and it is projected that more than one in seven U.S. homes will have a rooftop solar PV system by 2030.

-Despite this impressive progress, significant work remains before solar becomes as affordable as conventional energy sources and meets its full potential throughout the country.
+Solar energy hasn’t reached its full potential as a clean energy source for the United States, and significant work remains to be done to drive deployment of solar technologies.
 Solar hardware costs have fallen dramatically, but market barriers and grid integration challenges continue to hinder greater deployment.
-Non-hardware solar “soft costs”—such as permitting, financing, and customer acquisition—are becoming an increasingly larger fraction of the total cost of solar and now constitute up to 74% of the cost of a residential system.5 Technological advances and innovative solutions are still needed to increase efficiency, drive down costs, and enable utilities to rely on solar for baseload power.
+Non-hardware solar “soft costs”—such as permitting, financing, and customer acquisition—are becoming an increasingly larger fraction of the total cost of solar and now constitute up to 65% of the cost of a residential PV system.
+Technological advances and innovative market solutions are still needed to increase efficiency, drive down costs, and enable utilities to rely on solar for baseload power.

 Read the latest on the solar energy market in the National Renewable Energy Laboratory’s Quarterly Solar Industry Update.

 Learn more about the goals set by the U.S. Department of Energy Solar Energy Technologies Office (SETO) to drive innovation and cost reductions.